GeorgeTsoumplekas/GeorgeTsoumplekas.github.io/_pages/about.md

 I am broadly interested in machine learning and particularly in few-shot learning, meta-learning and learning with limited supervision.
 Recently, I have been working on few-shot object/instance detection and energy-efficient machine learning with limited data.
 I have also contributed to projects related to federated learning.

 ### News
+* \[02/2025\]: Our [paper](https://www.mdpi.com/1996-1073/18/3/742) on few-shot learning for short-term load forecasting using meta-learning has been published in Energies.
 * \[08/2024\]: Our [paper](https://www.arxiv.org/pdf/2408.10940) on the energy-efficiency of data augmentation strategies for few-shot object detection has been accepted in [IEEE SIES 2024](https://ieee-sies.org/).
 * \[08/2024\]: I will attend the International Conference on AI in Healthcare ([AIiH](https://aiih.cc/)) where I will present our [work](https://arxiv.org/pdf/2405.20430) on tackling class imbalance in federated learning settings.
 See you in Swansea!